cavineers/cavineers.github.io/docs/Software/gitAndGithub.md

 To get started with Git and GitHub, you'll need to follow a few steps:

 1. Install Git on your local machine.
-You can download Git from the official website: https://git-scm.com/downloads
+You can download Git [here](https://git-scm.com/downloads)
 2. Create a GitHub account.
-You can sign up for a free account at https://github.com/join
+You can sign up for a free account [here](https://github.com/join)
-3. Create a new repository on GitHub.
-4. Clone the repository to your local machine using Git.
-5. Make changes to your code and commit those changes using Git.
-6. Push your changes back to GitHub using Git.
-7. Create pull requests or issues to collaborate with other developers.
+3. Download GitHub Desktop.
+You can download GitHub Desktop [here](https://desktop.github.com/)
+4. To get ahold of some base skills on GitHub, use [this link](https://github.com/roberts1y) and follow this programmer
+5. Check out the read me on [this repository](https://github.com/skills/introduction-to-github) and follow the steps to get started with Git and Github

 ## Conclusion